StephenChou1017/react-big-scheduler/README.md

 ========================

 A scheduler and resource planning component built for React and made for modern browsers (IE10+), IE needs babel-polyfill.
+From the npm version 0.2.6, Scheduler will use responsive layout by default(set SchedulerData.config.schedulerWidth to a percentage instead of a number).

 [Online demo](https://stephenchou1017.github.io/scheduler/#/)